Political career of Silvio Berlusconi: Response

 As he arrived at the Quirinal Palace, a hostile crowd gathered with banners shouting insults at Berlusconi and throwing coins at the car and some 200 people marched down Via del Corso yelling "resign, resign!".
 After his resignation, the booing and jeering continued as he left in his convoy, with the public shouting words such as "buffoon" and "mafioso".
 An orchestra performed the hallelujah portion of Händel's "Messiah" and the Dies Irae portion of Mozart's "Requiem" outside the Quirinal Palace, with vocal accompaniment and dancing in the streets.
 La Repubblica's headline on 13 November was "Berlusconi leaves, party in the streets" whilst La Stampa's headline read "Berlusconi bids farewell, now for Monti".

 President Giorgio Napolitano issued a statement saying that Berlusconi had "demonstrated to the head of state his understanding of the implications of the vote in the chamber of deputies."
 Opposition leader Pierluigi Bersani of the Democratic Party (PD) said "[He] has not disappeared.
 He has resigned".
 Antonio Di Pietro, leader of the Italy of Values, claimed Berlusconi was "taking another month to try to buy a few [parliamentarians]".
 On 12 November, following Berlusconi's resignation, Napolitano invited Mario Monti to form a new government.
 Monti accepted the offer and initiated talks with leaders of Italy's political parties, stating that he wished to form a government that would remain in office until the next scheduled elections in 2013.
-On 16 November, Monti announced that he had formed a Cabinet and was sworn in as Prime Minister of Italy (he also appointed himself as Minister of Economy and Finance), ending the almost twenty-year era of Berlusconi's tenure as Prime Minister.
+On 16 November, Monti announced that he had formed a Cabinet and was sworn in as Prime Minister of Italy (he also appointed himself as Minister of Economy and Finance), ending the almost ten-year era of Berlusconi's tenure as prime minister.